ns-mkusper/direct-play-nice/README.md

 ## Purpose

-This tool was created to convert video files to formats that satisfy Direct Play requirements (eg. Chromcast) for all users of your video streaming server.
+This tool was created to convert video files to formats that satisfy Direct Play requirements for all users of your video streaming server and their streaming devices (eg. [Chromcast](https://developers.google.com/cast/docs/media)).
 It's intended to be paired with [Sonarr](https://wiki.servarr.com/sonarr/custom-scripts), [Radarr](https://wiki.servarr.com/radarr/custom-scripts), etc as a Custom Script.
 It is intended to be added to a video streaming service as an optimization feature and seamless to the end user (ie. Direct Play selected by default).

 ## Features